ntyler1/pythonDiscordBot/README.md

   - !calc - calculate an equation, supported operators = +, /, -, *, %

-- Programmed several alerts on server/member changes -name changes (includes what it was originally to what it was changed to) -role changes (includes what it was originally to what it was changed to) -new member joins
+- Programmed several alerts on server/member changes
+  - name changes (includes what it was originally to what it was changed to)
+  - role changes (includes what it was originally to what it was changed to)
+  - new member joins
-  -member leaves
+  - member leaves
-  -new channel made
+  - new channel made
-  -channel deleted
+  - channel deleted
-  -channel name or description change (includes what it was originally to what it was changed to)
+  - channel name or description change (includes what it was originally to what it was changed to)